How to compose Distance Music

 Defining the location

-A distance music composition begins with defining the audience-walking area(s) within the concert location.
-The placement of horns is critical to the musical experience, but the shape and contents of the audience area is more critical because it defines the social experience.
-Distance Music occupies the public space of its residents and visitors, and important landmarks can be used as sonic waypoints which serves two purposes: 1) the audience knows the direction that they’re going, and 2) focusing on those landmarks pays respect to the city, town, or parks’ unique features.
-The shape of the audience area can widely vary.
-For example, in Distance Music at Lake Eola, the 0.9-mile walking path circled the Distance Organ which was mounted on boats in the lake.
-At Distance Music at Atlantic Center for the Arts, the audience and the Distance Organ share the same 11 acre forest space (except for the high-SPL safety zones around each apparatus).
+The composition begins by defining the audience-walking area(s) within the concert location.
+The placement of Sounders (train horns, percussion) is critical to the sound of the experience.
+The boundary and contents of the audience area is critical because they help define the social experience.
+Every installation resides within the public space of its residents and visitor and the location of important landmarks are used as location waypoints.
+This serves two purposes: 1) the audience knows the direction that they’re going if directed towards, say “the Civil War Statue”, and 2) focusing on those landmarks pays respect to the location’s unique features.
+The composition might be constructed to make that location a metrically stable point and populate it with musicians playing music from the civil war period.
+The shape of the audience area can vary widely.
+For example, in Distance Music at Lake Eola, the 0.9-mile walking path surrounded the Distance Organ, which was mounted on seven boats in the lake.
+At Distance Music at Atlantic Center for the Arts, the audience and the Distance Organ share the same 11-acre wooded space (except for the high-SPL safety zones around each apparatus).
 With inSPIRE, the audience zone was a square of pavement around which musicians were situated around them in 12 positions as far as 1200 feet distant.

 Choosing a Tempo

-Sound moves faster in warmer air, regardless of atmospheric pressure and a fraction more so in very humid air.
-For example, at 75˚F, sound will travel 141.75 ft. in an 1/8th second.
+Sound moves faster in warmer air, regardless of atmospheric pressure, and a fraction more so in very humid air.
+For example, at 75˚F, sound travels at 141.75 ft. in a 1/8th second.
 At 95˚ F, that sound moves 2.75 ft. further in the same amount of time.
 Compounded over thousands of feet, a temperature shift of more than a few degrees could drastically change sound-arrival synchronization, threatening the presentation of the concert.
-In effect, colder temperatures than planned shrink the size of a design.
-From the outset of composition, research into the concert site’s average temperature will help the composer to decide the best tempo and beat division.
+In effect, colder temperatures than planned shrink the size of the composition design.
+From the outset of composition, research into the concert site’s average temperature for concert days will help the composer to decide the best tempo and beat division.

 Choosing the Primary Interval

-Once the speed of sound is known, the amount of time required to travel the distance of the primary interval becomes the predominant rhythmic subdivision of the piece.
-The subdivision can be embodied in any graphic duration value.
+Once the probable speed of sound is decided, the amount of time required to travel the distance of the primary interval becomes the predominant rhythmic subdivision of the piece.

 Composing the Shifting Ground

-To create specific melodies to appear at a specific location, the composer first imagines the melody and calculates the time (in milliseconds) that each note is heard.
-Then, the horns playing each of those pitches must be each placed at a distance from that location so their sound will arrive at the correct time, and that the duration of each is the correct length.
-For example, at 80.5˚F where the speed of sound is 1140 ft/sec, if three staccato notes need to be heard one second apart, each with a note length of 100ms, the first horn can be any safe distance away, x; then the second horn needs to be x+1140ft distant, the third x+1140+1140 (2280 ft.).
+To create a specific melody to appear at a specific location, the composer first calculates the time (in milliseconds) that each note is to be heard.
+Then, assuming a Mode 1 presentation where all horns fire at the same moment, the horns playing each of those pitches must be placed so their sound will arrive at the correct time.
+For example, at 80.5˚F where the speed of sound is 1140 ft/second, three staccato notes will be heard one second apart if the second horn heard is 1140ft more distant than the first, and the, the third is a total of 2280 feet.
 When all three horns play their short 100ms note, the intended three-note melody will be heard at that spot.
-But, nowhere else will that melody be formed.
+No other spot will share the same pitch order and rhythm.

-A beat can be created in the shifting ground by placing all of the horns in multiples of the primary interval.
+A beat will be created in the shifting ground by placing all of the horns on location points at the same distance or a multiple of the same distance (called the primary interval).
 Such points are called a “PIP”, or “Primary Interval Point“.
 Distance Music at ACA has two PIPs.
 Lake Eola has four.

 Since timing is created by distance, placing a horn anywhere on a radius will provide the same timing result.
 In this example, a listener at the center point (PIP) will hear the sound coming from the horn after the same amount of time, regardless of the horn’s position on the circle.
 This is because every point on the circle is the same distance from its center.